-This post on Sacred Marriage: Finding God in Marriage was written by Jeffrey Chen, who is pursuing a Masters degree in Marriage and Family Therapy at Fuller Theological Seminary.
+This post on Sacred Marriage: Finding God in Marriage was written by Jeffrey Chen.
 Jeffrey has a passion for sharing God’s love with those around him.
 He blogs at The Wayvy Life.

 Welcome to Week 3 of my series on “Sacred Marriage” by Gary Thomas.
 This week, we will be discussing the third chapter of the book titled “Finding God in Marriage: Marital Analogies Teach Us Truths About God”.
 This chapter focuses on how there are analogies throughout the Bible where marriage is used to represent the relationship between Christ and the church.
 One of them is in Ephesians 5:25-27, where Paul writes, “25 Husbands, love your wives, as Christ loved the church and gave himself up for her, 26 that he might sanctify her, having cleansed her by the washing of water with the word, 27 so that he might present the church to himself in splendor, without spot or wrinkle or any such thing, that she might be holy and without blemish.”
 In this sense, marriage is used to illustrate the commitment and relationship God has made to His people.